rijff24/receiptAI/README.md

 - Uploaded Google credentials stay inside the local ScannerAI settings directory and inherit restrictive file permissions.
 - `.gitignore` excludes autosaves, local configs, and credential files by default—please keep it that way when contributing.
 - See `SECURITY.md` for the coordinated disclosure process.

+# Development Roadmap

+### Near-Term Improvements

+- **Receipt categorization:** Automatically tag incoming receipts by department/category.
+- **Navigation optimizations:** Preload the previous and next two receipts while you review the current one to make paging instant, and loop "Next" from the last receipt back to the first.
+- **Context highlighting:** When you hover a textbox, highlight the region on the receipt image where that value was extracted.
+- **Template hints:** Allow users to teach ScannerAI where each field lives for specific companies so parsing becomes deterministic.

+### Long-Term Vision

+- **Reinforcement learning:** Capture reviewer corrections and feed them into a learning loop so OCR output improves over time.
+- **UI/UX refresh:** Modernize the Streamlit interface with clearer states, keyboard shortcuts, and improved accessibility.
+- **Security hardening:** Expand threat modeling, secrets management, and audit logging to support enterprise deployments.
+- **Data backend:** Connect to a database (cloud or self-hosted) for persistent storage of receipts, metadata, and audit history.
+- **Mobile capture:** Upload directly from a smartphone camera into the platform.
+- **Accounting integrations:** Bulk-import receipts into major accounting suites, starting with Sage Cloud Accounting, then expanding to other popular systems.

 # Credits